kubernetes/enhancements/keps/sig-storage/20190204-kubernetes-csi-release-process.md

 - the wrong revision gets tagged by the maintainer
 - the build process itself is buggy and pushes a corrupt image

+To mitigate this, maintainers can do a trial release first by tagging a `-rc` version and doing additional manual tests with the result.

-The safeguard against such failures is that new CSI sidecar containers only get used in a production cluster after packagers of a CSI driver update the deployment files for their driver.
+But ultimately the safeguard against such failures is that new CSI sidecar containers only get used in a production cluster after packagers of a CSI driver update the deployment files for their driver.

 ## Graduation Criteria

-- E2E test results are visible in GitHub PRs and test failures block merging.
+- Test results are visible in GitHub PRs and test failures block merging.
 - All components have been converted to publishing images on `gcr.io` in addition to the traditional `quay.io`.
-- The example hostpath deployment works with those images.

 ## Implementation History